World markets slip on China worries; dollar steady ahead of trade talks

-Earnings at China's industrial firms shrank for the second straight month, suggesting trouble ahead for manufacturers struggling with falling orders, job layoffs and factory closures amid a protracted trade war with the United States.
+Earnings at China's industrial firms shrank for the second straight month, suggesting trouble ahead for manufacturers struggling with falling orders, job layoffs and factory closures amid a protracted trade war with the US.

-Investors are now waiting for Chinese Vice Premier Liu He's visit to the United States on Jan.
-30-31, for the next round of trade negotiations with Washington.

 The dollar will also get a strong steer from this week's Fed meeting, where the central bank is expected to signal a pause in its tightening cycle and to acknowledge growing risks to the world's biggest economy.